Club Life, Vol. 2 - Miami: Reception

 Club Life, Vol. 2 - Two Miami has been well received by music critics.
 The album provoked Elektro Daily's Cynthia Conte to conclude that Tiësto "drops some serious fierce beats that will have you dancing all day and all night".
 Analogous sentiments were echoed by Sanam Wadhwani, who concluded: "Overall, Club Life, Vol. 2 - Miami is a perfect symphony of sound for all listeners of music and is a must buy." iEnlive commended the album's bombastic approach, and asserted that it accurately embodied Miami's electronic music scene.
 "As the time is finally here, the international DJ maestro presents his finest work as the album is a home to stellar productions, including collaborations with Wolfgang Gartner and unique remixes of Afrojack's latest hit 'Can’t Stop Me Now' as well as Gotye's 'Somebody I Used To Know'.
 It’s big, and it’s here."
 Writing for Brig, a publication from the University of Stirling, Stuart Kenny avouched that the album contained a plethora of potential hits "that will unleash excessive amounts of euphoria when blasted from a live stage".

 Club Life, Vol. 2 - Miami performed successfully in several countries.
 It debuted at number sixteen on the Billboard 200, becoming Tiësto's highest-charting album in the United States.
 Subsequently, it charted at number three on the Independent Albums Chart and topped the Dance/Electronic Albums Chart.
 The following week, Club Life, Vol. 2 - Miami descended forty-eight spots to number sixty-four on the Billboard 200.
 In Canada, the remix album ascended and peaked at number seven on the Canadian Albums Chart.
 Club Life, Vol. 2 - Miami attained similar successes in European markets.
 It garnered its highest position in Switzerland, where it debuted within the top three.
 The album acquired top-ten positions in Austria, Russia, and the United Kingdom, while also obtaining top-100 entries in Spain and Denmark.
+"We Own The Night" peaked at No. 1 on the UK Club Charts.